michal-jamula/Metflix/README.md

 ## Future plans:
 1. ~~Finish working on the basic HTML and CSS files.
 Aim to create a finished website look~~ Finished
 2. ~~Clean up the HTML, CSS code, comment appropriately and get rid of useless code~~ Finished
-3. Start a spring boot project and setup what I can (jpa entities with a database, thymeleaf, spring-boot server, controller etc) -- In progress
+3. ~~Start a spring boot project and setup what I can (jpa entities with a database, thymeleaf, spring-boot server, controller etc)~~
    1. ~~Create basic working website with dummy data~~
    2. ~~Setup basic user functionality~~
-   3. Give user a response if registration process went wrong
+   3. ~~Give user a response if registration process went wrong~~
 4. REST functionality:
    1. Create a REST Controller
    2. Make admin tables interactive and able to sort data